cpouchon/ORTHOSKIM/README.md

   </a>
 </p>

 OrthoSKim is a pipeline providing different tools to skim orthologous regions from whole genome low coverage sequencing data for nuclear, chloroplastic, ribosomal and mitochondrial compartments.
-This pipeline allow for region extracting from de novo targeted-assemblies using direct annotation when provided (in *chloroplast* and *rdnanuc* mode) or from wide-assemblies using mapping into references (in *nucleus* and *mitochondrion* mode).
+This pipeline allow for region extracting from de novo targeted-assemblies using direct annotation when provided (in *extraction_targeted* mode) or from wide-assemblies using mapping into references (in *extraction_untargeted* mode).

 ### 1 .
 Installation